twt-nova/stat-games/frontend/README.md

 - Stats about clash royale - not done - sk0le
 - Stats about clash of clans - not done - neil
 - Stats about brawl stars - not done - sk0le
-- Stats about minecraft - not done - sk0le
+- Stats about minecraft - not done - meil
+- About me page - not done - neil